★★★★★

-According to the American Academy of Orthopaedic Surgeons (AAOS), an estimated two million people get treatment for plantar fasciitis every year.
+According to the American Academy of Orthopedic Surgeons (AAOS), an estimated two million people get treatment for plantar fasciitis every year.
 Recent analysis suggests that every 1 in 10 people develops this condition at some point in his/her life.

 Like several other medical conditions ending in “itis,” plantar fasciitis is also characterized by inflammation of the tissue of the bottom of your feet.
-Tissue massage therapy can offer instant pain relief and promote healing in the plantar fascia allowing you to get back on your feet within no time.
+Tissue massage therapy can offer instant pain relief and promote healing in the plantar fascia, allowing you to get back on your feet within no time.

 In this article, we will explore the various causes, symptoms, risk factors, and home remedies for plantar fasciitis.
 We will also take a look at the vital care measures and preventive strategies that can help avoid such an uncomfortable condition.
 So, let’s see what plantar fasciitis is and how you can use foot massagers to manage its symptoms.

-What is Plantar Fasciitis?
+What Is Plantar Fasciitis?

 Plantar Fasciitis Testing & Diagnosis